sifterstudios/casa-dos/docs/2. Arrival and Departure/departure.md

 When you are about to leave us, please make sure of the following:
 - Empty the garbage cans in the house, info on this [here](<../7.%20Household%20Supplies/recycling_and_garbage.md>)
 - Make sure the doors to the garden and all door-windows as well as doors are closed and locked
+- Kindly remove the bed sheets and throw them in the chute you find in the top bathroom

 :::tip How was your stay?
 We'd love to learn how to get better, and get honest feedback.
 The best way for you to do that after your stay